 - 1 A and B are related persons.
-A holds a 30% interest in a land rich corporation.
-B acquires a 25% interest and, when aggregated with A's interest, a majority interest.
-If A acquires another 5% bringing its interest to 35%, for working out the dutiable value, the interest constituting the relevant acquisition is 5%. - 2 A and B are related persons.
-A holds a 30% interest in a land rich corporation.
-B acquires a 25% interest and, when aggregated with A's interest, a majority interest.
+A holds a 30% interest in a private landholder.
+B acquires a 25% interest and, when aggregated with A's interest, a significant interest.
+If A acquires another 5% bringing its interest to 35%, for working out the dutiable value, the interest constituting the relevant acquisition is 5%. - A and B are related persons.
+A holds a 30% interest in a private landholder.
+B acquires a 25% interest and, when aggregated with A's interest, a significant interest.
 If A acquires B's 25% interest, for working out the dutiable value, the interest constituting the relevant acquisition is 25%. - (4) For applying subsection (1) to a relevant acquisition, the interest mentioned in section 409(2) must be disregarded.

-Under section 409(2), land rich duty is not imposed on particular interests acquired under a corporate reconstruction.
+Under section 409(2), landholder duty is not imposed on particular interests acquired under a corporate reconstruction.

-(5) This section has effect subject to a deduction allowed under sections 185 to 188.
+- (5) This section has effect subject to a deduction allowed under sections 185 to 188. - (6) In this section-